ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/setup_mysql_server.md

 ```

-## Stop MySQL server
+## Stop the MySQL server

-If you want to stop MySQL server after benchmarking is done, you can use the commands:
+If you want to stop the MySQL server after benchmarking is done, you can use the following commands:

 ```console
 $MYSQL_BIN/mysql -S $MYSQL_HOME/mysql.sock -uroot -e "DROP DATABASE sysdb;"